 “Friendly vibrant and lively, Leatherhead is a modern market town where people of all ages can shop, eat, relax and have fun by the riverside”.

-Outline planning proposal
+Revised outline planning proposal

 The proposal is to demolish the existing outdated Claire House and James House office buildings and replace them with a high quality design building which respects and sits harmoniously with the existing heritage assets.

-The redevelopment will provide for a mix of uses that will create a vibrant addition to Leatherhead town centre through the delivery of public realm improvements, increased commercial activity at ground floor, a riverside community facility and much needed new homes on the upper levels including 11 affordable units.
+The redevelopment will provide for a mix of uses that will create a vibrant addition to Leatherhead town centre through the delivery of public realm improvements, increased commercial activity at ground floor, a riverside community facility and much needed new homes on the upper levels including affordable units.

 - 77.2sq m high quality retail space on the ground floor which the application asks permission to use for a café